primap-community/climate_categories/CONTRIBUTING.rst

-Because all Categorizations are read in when importing ``climate_categories`` and parsing StrictYaml files is not very efficient, the categories should be also stored as pickle files using the ``to_pickle`` instance method and parsed from the pickled files on import.
+Because all Categorizations are read in when importing ``climate_categories`` and parsing StrictYaml files is not very efficient, the categories should be also stored as cached Python files using the ``to_python`` instance method.
+Run `make cache` to generate these from the YAML files.

 New conversions
 ~~~~~~~~~~~~~~~